thouska/spotpy/docs/Tutorial/7-Advanced_hints.md

 	sampler=spotpy.algorithms.mc(spot_setup(),dbname='Iterator_example',  dbformat='csv') #Parameter lists can be sampled with MC sampler.sample(10) #Choose equaly (or less) repetitions as you have parameters in your List

-This will also run with MPI parallelzation.
+This will also run with MPI parallelization.

 ## Create a own database

 SPOTPY enables you to save results of the sampling in a own database.
-Users may request different sorts of databases like SQL, hdf5 files, tab separated txt files, xls timeseries.
+Users may request different sorts of databases like SQL, hdf5 files, tab separated txt files, xls time-series.
 SPOTPY does not provide all these databases yet, BUT any sort of database can be connected to SPOTPY.
 Therefore one just has to write his one interface.
 We provide a simple example how this can be done:
-We use the above created example and add a selfmade txt database into a new save function:
+We use the above created example and add a self-made txt database into a new save function:

 	class spot_setup(object):
 		slow = 1000